SpanningCloudApps/SB365-Powershell/samples.md

 Enable-SpanningUser -UserPrincipalName "ruby@doghousetoys.com"
 ```

-If you have a comma separated value file and want to use it for bulk licensing you can use the **Enable-SpanningUserFromCSVAdvanced** function.
+If you have a comma separated value file and want to use it for bulk licensing you can use the **Enable-SpanningUsersFromCSVAdvanced** function.
 If your CSV file is formatted as follows:

 ```plaintext
 Name,UPN,Department,Geography